-Frito Olé is an easy one-pot dinner that’s great for family dinners or tailgating and game day.
-With only 4 ingredients, plus your favorite toppings to choose from, it’s a crowd pleaser.
+Easy Frito Bowls with Meat Sauce is an easy dinner that’s great for family dinners or when you have a crowd to feed.
+With only a few ingredients, plus your favorite toppings to choose from, it’s a crowd pleaser.

-Frito Olé is a meal I have made a lot over the years.
+Frito Bowls with Meat Sauce is a meal I have made a lot over the years.
 It can be made in no time, it’s cheap to make, and it’s always a crowd pleaser.
-My mom was the one who started making and at that time, I believe we called it Frito Lay — just like the brand name of the popular corn chips.
-At some point, I started calling it Frito Olé since it sounded more fun and festive.

-Frito Olé also doubles or triples easily if you have a crowd to feed, which makes it even better for game day and tailgating.
+Frito Bowls with Meat Sauce also double or triple easily if you have a crowd to feed, which makes it even better for game day and tailgating.

-Here’s how easy it is: in a pot, you you cook up 1 pound of ground beef or turkey.
-A can of tomato puree and a jar of salsa is mixed in.
-All of this is heated up.
+Here’s how easy it is: in a pot, cook up 1 pound of ground beef or turkey with chopped onion.
+A can of tomato puree, a jar of salsa, and some chili powder are mixed in.
+All of this is heated up and simmered a bit.
 Each person puts a big handful of corn chips into their own bowl and spoons the meat mixture over them.

 The best part of all is the toppings.
 I like to have lots of options like shredded cheese, shredded lettuce, tomatoes, jalapenos, avocados, and sour cream.
-Each person adds the toppings they like, so in our house everyone’s bowl of Frito Olé looks different.
+Each person adds the toppings they like, so in our house, everyone’s bowl of Frito Bowl looks different.

 - Corn Chips (like Fritos)